cdown/chrisdown.name/_posts/2018-04-16-the-curious-case-of-squashfs-page-faults.md

     squashfs-$(CONFIG_SQUASHFS_DECOMP_MULTI_PERCPU) += decompressor_multi_percpu.o

 Ok, so which of these is the one enabled on the machine having the issue?
-One nice config option which most people have on is `CONFIG_IKCONFIG_PROC`, which emits the config for the currently running kernel at `/proc/config.gz`.
-Using that we can now tell which of these we actually built:
+One useful config option which most people have enabled is `CONFIG_IKCONFIG_PROC`, which emits the config for the currently running kernel at `/proc/config.gz`.
+Using that we can now tell which of these config options we have enabled, and thus which file we actually considered during compilation:

     $ zgrep CONFIG_SQUASHFS_DECOMP_ /proc/config.gz
     CONFIG_SQUASHFS_DECOMP_SINGLE=y
     # CONFIG_SQUASHFS_DECOMP_MULTI is not set
     # CONFIG_SQUASHFS_DECOMP_MULTI_PERCPU is not set

-Well, this is concerning.
+Well, this is interesting.
 Since our kernel was configured to use a single squashfs decompressor, and now we know that the number of decompressors is directly used as the number of cache entries, we also know that this means that we can only do one major fault or read at a time within a block as any further reads occurring at the same time will become blocked in the `wait_event()` code mentioned earlier.
-This is why we get descheduled from the CPU and overall forward progress of our program stalls.
+This clearly shows as being the reason why we get descheduled from the CPU, and thus the reason why overall forward progress of our program stalls.

 This setting probably makes some sense in squashfs's embedded usecases where memory savings are critical, but it doesn't really on production servers.
-As for where this comes from, as of 4.16, using a single decompressor is still the default decompressor setting for most architectures when you enable squashfs.
+As of kernel 4.16, using a single decompressor is still the default decompressor setting for most architectures when you enable squashfs.
+I'll likely start a conversation about changing this for an upcoming release.

-In most cases, changing your kernel config to use `CONFIG_SQUASHFS_DECOMP_MULTI` should work around this issue well enough by introducing higher concurrency limits, thus avoiding having to wait for the cache entry to become free to continue reading from squashfs.
+So, how should we fix this?
+In most cases, changing your kernel config to use `CONFIG_SQUASHFS_DECOMP_MULTI` should work around this issue well enough by introducing higher concurrency limits (the number of online CPUs multiplied by two, as mentioned above), thus avoiding having to wait for the cache entry to become free to continue reading from squashfs.
+This is still somewhat of a workaround for the way that squashfs does decompression, though, rather than a real fix.

-While that workaround will probably be fine, it's worth also pointing out that if you are thinking about starting a new production service that needs transparent compression, you might consider using [btrfs with compression support](https://btrfs.wiki.kernel.org/index.php/Compression) -- it's generally more featureful and has been built with consideration for modern situations that were uncommon or didn't exist when squashfs was invented, like resource
+While the suggested workaround will probably be fine for most use cases, it's worth also pointing out that if you are thinking about starting a new production service that needs transparent compression, you might consider using [btrfs with compression support](https://btrfs.wiki.kernel.org/index.php/Compression) -- it's generally more featureful and has been built with consideration for modern situations that were uncommon or didn't exist when squashfs was invented, like resource